Learn the basics of Select and get up to speed as soon as possible.

 Filters can help you to refine what you do and don’t see in your project.

-If you hold [⌘Command] and click on a filter you can quickly select every other filter except that filter.
+If you hold [⌘] (mac) or [Ctrl] (windows) and click on a filter you can quickly select every other filter except that filter.
 Useful if, for example, you want to hide any images you applied a red colour filter to.

-Advanced filters, to filter your project by the camera, serial number, date and lens can be found by clicking the 3 dots in the toolbar, or from the Workspace menu.
-There is a master switch so you can toggle your entire advanced filter group on and off.
+Advanced filters – to filter your project by the camera, serial number, date and lens – can be found by clicking the 3 dots next to the other filters.

 It’s well worth taking a peek into preferences.
 There are heaps of settings to customise Select to your style.
 You can open them by clicking the three dots in the toolbar, or from the system menu.